christopherkobayashi/tapclean/docs/adding_new_scanners.md

 **Trailer:** 8 Bit 0 pulses + 1 longer pulse.

-The way we give FinalTAP and TAPClean the information contained above is by means of a fmt array entry.
+The way we give TAPClean the information contained above is by means of a fmt array entry.
 Based on the above table, the entry for this loader inside the fmt array is the following one:
 ```c
 /* name,     en,   tp,   sp,   mp,  lp,   pv,   sv,   pmin, pmax, has_cs. */
 {"ACCOLADE", MSbF, 0x3D, 0x29, NA,  0x4A, 0x0F, 0xAA, 4,    NA,   CSYES},